top of page

 FullSizeRender.JPG

-I am a Marie Skłodowska-Curie Fellow at the Oxford School of Global and Area Studies, University of Oxford (2022-2025).
-Before that, I was a Fritz Thyssen Award Postdoctoral Research Associate at the Latin American Centre (2021-2022).
+I am a political scientist specialising in comparative politics.
 My research interests include authoritarian politics, repression, opposition movements, exiled politics, and democratic resistance, with regional interests in Latin America.
 I have also research and teaching interests in qualitative and mixed methods research methodology.

 My current research agenda examines the dynamics of partisan and non-partisan oppositions in authoritarian regimes.
 It focuses on how oppositions form, the strategies they employ, and the factors driving their coordination or fragmentation.
-She also studies the motives and implications of elite defections under authoritarian rule.
+I also study internal dynamics of authoritarian ruling coalitions.
 Over the past decade, I have conducted extensive fieldwork and over 700 interviews across the Americas and Europe, including in Argentina, Chile, Colombia, Costa Rica, Mexico, Spain, Peru, the United States, the United Kingdom, and Venezuela.

 At Oxford, I have taught Introduction to Politics as a Lecturer in Politics at Lincoln College (2019) and Latin American Politics as a tutor for several colleges.
 I have also supervised graduate students and taught qualitative research methods and Andean Politics at the Latin American Centre, Oxford.